ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 github: https://github.com/ucheetah/exoplanet-viz-cluster
 ---

-<p align="center"> <em> This post marks the beginning of my new personal website, where I'll be share my ventures in data science, tech and their intersection with everything else.
-Hope to share ideas at large that inspire me.</em> </p>
+<p align="center"> <em> This post marks the beginning of my new personal website, where I'll be sharing ideas and creations in data science that drive me.
+My first project is purely created out my curiosity for astronomy.
+Though I have aphysics background but never got to dive into astronomical science as much as I'd hoped.</em> </p>

 <hr>
 <div style="height: 20px;"></div>

 This project peers into exoplanet science through the lens of data.
-I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank" style="color: #573259;"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank" style="color: #573259;">NASA exoplanets archive</a> </strong> on which I'll visualize and perform unsupervised learning through a k-means clustering algorithm.
+I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank">NASA exoplanets archive</a> </strong> on which I'll visualize and perform unsupervised learning through a k-means clustering algorithm.

 <h3 align="center"> Project summary</h3>
 <div style="height: 10px;"></div>